Amazon.com Widgets

 The Doberman is a highly trainable, intelligent dog.
 He is energetic, alert, loyal, and fearless.
 The Doberman has an air of aristocracy, nobility, and elegance.
 While being very affectionate, he needs to be well socialized with firm, though not harsh, control.
 He requires daily exercise.
 The Doberman tends to chill easily and should be kept indoors on cool nights.

-Actually, the dog is an excellent housedog, and should never live on a chain outdoors.
-It likes to be physically close to the family.
+The Doberman likes to be physically close to the family.
 This is a very people-oriented breed.
 If you are looking for an outdoor pet, do not consider a Doberman.
 A Doberman wants to be a member of your family.
 He will not be satisfied with an occasional pat and kind word.

 The Doberman has a long, wedge-shaped head with powerful jaws.
 The eyes are almond-shaped (aficionados of the breed prefer the eyes to be dark brown), with a keen, alert expression.
 The bite is a scissors bite.